adecourcy/Computer-Vision-Assignment-2/README.md

 **PART 2**

+We found Part 2 incredibly difficult as well, mostly due to misunderstanding some things about CImg.
+However, once this was worked out we generated the Gaussian and Laplacian pyramids for each image, the Gaussian for the mask, and then the blended Laplacian pyramid.

+We have two examples of this blending.
+Example 1: Apple and Orange, using the given mask
+Pyramids:
+Apple:

+Orange:

+Blended Result:

+Example 2:

 **PART 3**

 Part 3 was implemented in the typical way.
 The only point of note in our RANSAC implementation is that with regards to the number of model trials, we did not consider a bad model to be a "trial".
 That is to say that if 10 sets of points are chosen, and 2 sets resulted in poor models, rejected by the algorithm, then the algorithm is only considered to have gone through 8 trials.